firebase/flutterfire/docs/crashlytics/_customize-crash-reports.md

 await FirebaseCrashlytics.instance.recordFlutterError(errorDetails);
 ```

-You may also wish to log further information about the error which is possible
+You may also want to log further information about the error which is possible
 using the `information` property:

 ```dart